A new mechanism for generating particle number asymmetry through interactions: Introduction

 The model which we have proposed \cite{Morozumi2017} consists of a complex scalar field and a neutral scalar field.
 The PNA is related to the U(1) current of the complex field.
 In our model, the neutral scalar field has a time-dependent expectation value which is called condensation.
 In the new mechanism, the oscillating condensation of the neutral scalar interacts with the complex scalar field.
 Since the complex scalar field carries U(1) charge, the interactions with the condensation of the neutral scalar generate PNA.
 The interactions break U(1) symmetry as well as charge conjugation symmetry.
 At the initial time, the condensation of the neutral scalar is non-zero.
 We propose a way which realizes such initial condition.

 As for the computation of the PNA, we use 2PI formalism combined with density operator formulation of quantum field theory \cite{Calzetta1988}.
 The initial conditions of the quantum fields are specified with the density operator.
 The density operator is parameterized by the temperature of the universe at the initial time.
 We also include the effect of the expansion of the universe.
 It is treated perturbatively and the leading order term which is proportional to the Hubble parameter at the initial time is considered.
 With this method, the time dependence of the PNA is computed and the numerical analysis is carried out.
 Especially, the dependence on the various parameters of the model such as masses and strength of interactions is investigated.
 We also study the dependence on the temperature and the Hubble parameter at the initial time.
+We first carry out the numerical simulation without specifying the unit of parameter sets.
+Later, in a radiation dominated era, we specify the unit of the parameters and estimate the numerical value of the PNA over entropy density.

 This paper is organized as follows.
 In section \ref{sec2}, we introduce our model with $ CP $ and particle number violating interactions.
 We also specify the density operator as the initial state.
 In section \ref{sec3}, we derive the equation of motion for Green's function and field by using 2PI CTP EA formalism.
 We also provide the initial condition for Green's function and field.
 In section \ref{sec4}, using the solution of Green's function and field, we compute the expectation value of the PNA.
 Section \ref{sec5} provides the numerical study of the time dependence of the PNA.
 We will also discuss the dependence on the parameters of the model.
 Section \ref{sec6} is devoted to conclusion and discussion.
 In Appendix \ref{sec_apply}, we introduce a differential equation which is a prototype for Green's function and field equations.
 Applying the solutions of the prototype, we obtain the solutions for both Green's function and field equations.
 In Appendices \ref{f_and_g}-\ref{sec_calJ}, the useful formulas to obtain the PNA for non-vanishing Hubble parameter case are derived.